The Crisis in Federal IT Asset Management

 · The second is an agency-level ITAM team, which would include the day-to-day management of all assets within that agency as set forth and required by the centralized program.

 Concurrently, legislation should be enacted to protect and manage our greatest resource (technology) at the federal level, state level, and in critical infrastructure in the private sector.
-This legislation should address the areas of procurement, disposal, inventory management to the component level of IT Assets (such as hard drives), data security, and other mandated policies which would mitigate the risk to the United States and the critical infrastructure that is not owned by the government but is enabled and regulated by legislation.”
+This legislation should address the areas of procurement, disposal, inventory management to the component level of IT Assets (such as hard drives), data security, and other mandated policies that would mitigate the risk to the United States and the critical infrastructure that is not owned by the government but is enabled and regulated by legislation.”